majorimi/blazor-components/.github/docs/Toggle.md

 Callback function called when component toggled.
 Actual toggle `Value` is the callback `bool` parameter.

 ## `ToggleButton` component
+Blazor component to represent a `boolean` value as an ON/OFF toggle switch as a button and custom content.

 ### Properties
 - **`Checked`: `bool { get; set; }` (default: true) - Required** <br />